Perspective

 Projection of future coastal climate

-The 5th IPCC report (IPCC, 2013) lists sea level rise and ocean wave characteristics change as a consequence of global warming, and this is an important issue for human activity near the coastal zone.
+The 5th IPCC report (IPCC, 2013) lists sea level rise and ocean wave characteristics change due to global warming, an important issue for human activity near the coastal zone.
 This sea-level rise has been observed at a rate of 3.6 mm/yr from 2006 to 2015 (1.4 mm/yr from 1901 to 1990).
-The sea level rise has been significantly accelerated during the last ten years.
-However, sea level rise is a static consequence of climate change - ocean waves and storm surges are dynamic components of climate change.
+The rise in sea level has significantly accelerated during the last ten years.
+However, sea level rise is a static consequence of climate change - ocean waves and storm surges are dynamic components.
 These dynamic phenomena must be considered for coastal disaster prevention and reduction if future extreme weather events become stronger than those in the present climate.
 Furthermore, the future reliability of coastal structures and coastal beaches depends on ocean wave climate changes.
 Our research group predicts ocean wave climate under the climate change scenario.

 Reference